🗽 New York Eviction Notice Laws

 |---|---|---|

-Total Realistic Timeline: Even uncontested NYC evictions typically take 3โ6 months from notice to physical removal.
-Contested cases can take 6โ12+ months.
-Upstate New York is generally faster at 2โ4 months for most cases.
-Rent stabilized evictions or cases involving tenant attorneys typically take considerably longer.
+Total Realistic Timeline: Even uncontested NYC evictions typically take 3–6 months from notice to physical removal.
+Contested cases can take 6–12+ months.
+Upstate New York is generally faster at 2–4 months.
+Rent stabilized evictions take considerably longer.

 Given New York’s lengthy eviction process, thorough tenant screening and prompt action when problems arise can minimize losses significantly.
-In some situations, a cash-for-keys offer โ paying a tenant to leave voluntarily โ may be faster and cheaper than the full eviction process.
-Consult an attorney to evaluate your options.
+A cash-for-keys offer may sometimes be faster and cheaper than the full eviction process.

 Defective Notice / Improper Service

 The most common defense.
-Any error in your predicate notices or petition service can result in dismissal.
-Using outdated 3-day notices instead of 14-day, improper service methods, wrong notice periods for tenancy length โ all grounds for dismissal requiring you to start over entirely.
+Any error in predicate notices or petition service can result in dismissal.
+Using outdated 3-day notices instead of 14-day, improper service methods, wrong notice periods for tenancy length — all require starting over entirely.

 Warranty of Habitability

-New York’s strong warranty of habitability (RPL ยง 235-b) allows tenants to claim rent abatement for uninhabitable conditions.
-HPD violations, lack of heat or hot water, pest infestations, and other conditions can reduce or eliminate rent owed, directly defeating nonpayment cases.
-See our guide to New York habitability laws to understand your full maintenance obligations.
+New York’s strong warranty of habitability (RPL § 235-b) allows tenants to claim rent abatement for uninhabitable conditions.
+HPD violations, lack of heat, pest infestations can reduce or eliminate rent owed, directly defeating nonpayment cases.
+See our guide to New York habitability laws.

 Retaliation

-RPL ยง 223-b prohibits retaliatory evictions.
-If eviction follows within 6 months of tenant complaints to government agencies, organizing activities, or exercising legal rights, retaliation is presumed and the landlord must prove a legitimate, independent purpose for the eviction.
+RPL § 223-b prohibits retaliatory evictions.
+If eviction follows within 6 months of tenant complaints to government agencies, organizing activities, or exercising legal rights, retaliation is presumed and the landlord must prove a legitimate independent purpose.

 Rent Stabilization Violations

 For rent stabilized units, tenants can raise overcharge claims, challenge deregulation, or argue the landlord lacks grounds for eviction under rent stabilization law.
-DHCR complaints or overcharge findings can completely reshape โ or end โ the case.
+DHCR complaints or overcharge findings can completely reshape the case.

 Discrimination

-NYC and NY State human rights laws provide broader protections than federal law, including source of income (Section 8 vouchers), immigration status, and other protected categories.
-Discriminatory evictions can result in dismissal plus significant damages.
+NYC and NY State human rights laws provide broader protections than federal law, including source of income (Section 8), immigration status, and other protected categories.
 Apply all lease enforcement and eviction policies consistently across all tenants.

 HSTPA dramatically changed New York security deposit rules in 2019.
-Understanding these requirements is essential for proper deposit handling and avoiding counterclaims that could complicate eviction proceedings.
+Compliance with these rules is essential for avoiding counterclaims that could complicate eviction proceedings.

-- Maximum Amount: Capped at one month’s rent maximum โ applies statewide to all residential rentals
+- Maximum Amount: Capped at one month’s rent statewide

-- Return Timeline: Must be returned within 14 days after the tenant vacates and provides a forwarding address
+- Return Timeline: Must be returned within 14 days after tenant vacates and provides forwarding address

-- Itemized Statement: If any deductions are made, must provide an itemized statement within 14 days
+- Itemized Statement: If any deductions are made, must provide itemized statement within 14 days

-- Interest: For buildings with 6+ units, deposits must be held in interest-bearing accounts and interest paid to tenants annually
+- Interest: Buildings with 6+ units must hold deposits in interest-bearing accounts and pay interest annually

 - Normal Wear and Tear: Cannot be deducted from the deposit

-- Penalty: Landlords who violate these rules may forfeit the right to retain any portion of the deposit
+- Penalty: Violations may result in forfeiture of the right to retain any portion of the deposit

 See our full guide to New York security deposit laws for complete details.

-๐ Get Free NY Security Deposit Itemization FormHSTPA eliminated the ability to collect more than one month’s rent as a security deposit.
-If you collected larger deposits before June 2019, consult an attorney about how to handle existing deposits.
+📄 Get Free NY Security Deposit Itemization FormHSTPA eliminated the ability to collect more than one month’s rent as a security deposit.
 Collecting or retaining excess deposits can result in forfeiture of the entire deposit.

-Eviction is just one piece of New York’s extensive landlord-tenant framework.
-Explore the full set of rules that apply to your New York rental properties:
+Eviction is just one piece of New York’s extensive landlord-tenant framework:

 New York Habitability Laws